bws0013/read_13f/README.md

 What can you use this for?
 - I use it to compare different portfolios of companies.
 You can use it for something similar if you would like?

+What is the difference between a 13F-HR and a 13F-HR/A?
+Which does this program use?
+- When companies submit their filings they may have more info that they want to add later.
+This new information is made into what is called a 13F-HR/A.
+- My program only uses 13F-HR as I was only running it after the initial release of 13F filings every quarter, so if a company submitted amended ones later I had already made my investment decisions.
+- I am in the process of making a way to incorporate the amended filings as at the moment they are ignored.

 What is the difference between a cusip and an excel_cusip?
 - Short answer, I enjoy uniformity